hanhanwu/Basic_But_Useful/RA_command_lines.md

   * Check java version: `java -version`
   * Check complier version: `javac -version`
   * The Java Runtime Environment (JRE) is not a Java development platform, JRE provides the Java virtual machine and it must be loaded on a system for Java applications to execute.
 Java development Kit is the Java development platform which provides Java compiler (javac).
 The Ubuntu JDK 8 package includes both jdk and jre platforms.
 So if you need both jdk and jre, install the JDK 8 package, If you only need the Runtime Environment then install the JRE 8 package.
-* NOTE: In my case, my WSL has no network connection...
-Consider my windows still cannot use Youtube and other social media after I was dealing with some network streaming work.... better not to do more with the network...
-Just go with Option 2, the more complex option.

 #### Option 2 - Install on Windows
 * This may bring some bugs that do not exist on Linux
 * Install and config Java